akomakom/tmuxmulti/README.md

 ## What this is
 The two bash completion scripts provide two bash completion prefixes:
-* tm ("Tmux Multi", aka "Connect in a split terminal to all hosts in the matched list(s)")
+* tm or tmuxmulti (aka "Connect in a split terminal to all hosts in the matched list(s)")
-* tmh ("Tmux Multi by Host", same but for matching against the hostnames directly)
+* tmh or tmuxmultihost ("Tmux Multi by Host", same but for matching against the hostnames rather than list aliases)

 The system-of-record for both of these is your **~/.mssh_clusters** Why is this based on mssh when it doesn't actually use mssh?  because I started with it, and then switched to tmux...